javaheriamirhossein/k-tvgraph-MATLAB/README.md

 k-component time-varying graph learning (kTVGL) applicable to heavy-tailed financial data clustering.
-The 'Main' folder contains the principal functions including the implementation of the 'kTVGL' method proposed in  the following paper:
+The 'Main' folder contains the principal functions including the implementation of the 'kTVGL' method.

-A. Javaheri, J. Ying, D. P. Palomar, and F. Marvasti, "Time-Varying Graph Learning for Data with Heavy-Tailed Distribution", IEEE Transactions on Signal Processing ȧ, doi: 10.1109/TSP.2025.3588173, Jul 2025.

 The folder 'Utils' contains some utility functions (for random data generation and graph operations).